pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       definition in the connections file must exist.
 If the NAME argument is omitted, a list of connection definitions from the connections file is presented with a prompt for the user to select a connection definition.

-      If the --default option is set, the default connection is set to the selected connection definition, in addition.
+      If the --set-default option is set, the default connection is set to the selected connection definition, in addition.
 Once defined, the default connection will be used as a default in future executions of pywbemcli if none of the server-defining general options (i.e. --server, --mock-server, or --name) was used.

       The 'connection list' command marks the current connection with '*' and the default connection with '#'.